marcbln/ai-code-comments/aicoder/README.md

-# PHP Documentation Automator
+# AI Coder

 A CLI tool for automatically adding PHPDoc blocks and section comments to PHP code.
+And more... suggesting code improvements, refactoring, etc...

 ## Features